Professor of Mathematics

 I wear two hats at Richland.
 I am a full-time professor of mathematics and have an extra duty assignment of the Internet.
 I have divided my professional accomplishments by the hat I'm wearing.

-I am a member of the Illinois Mathematics Association of Community Colleges (IMACC) where I maintain the web pages for the organization.
+I was a member of the Illinois Mathematics Association of Community Colleges (IMACC) where I maintained the web pages for the organization for over 20 years.

 I am a member of the International Conference on Technology in Collegiate Mathematics (ICTCM) and attend their short course conferences when opportunity allows.
 I attended the annual meeting in 2003 and 2006.

 For several years I served on the technology advisory committee for the Maroa-Forsyth school district.

 I have served the college as both a leader and member on several committees, task forces, search committees, and continuous improvement process (CIP) teams.
 I have been trained as a trainer for the CIP teams.
 Currently, I have managed to whittle the committee work down to just being a member of the Placement Standards Taskforce.
 In 2012, someone decided that we don't need a Placement Standards Taskforce.
 In 2019, I served on the retention committee.

 I was selected by the students as the Faculty Speaker for the 2004 Richland Commencement ceremony.
 I talked on how mathematics is like life as both require you to look at the big picture and maintain balance.
 If you were there, I'm sure you remember the stress-relieving yell at the beginning of the speech.